Kholeka98/Data_Cleaning_Excel/README.md

 - Data Loading and Inspection.
 - Determined the total number of observations and fields.
 - Analyzed the statistical characteristics of the numeric columns.
-- I also determined the data types of the columns.
+- Determined the data types of the columns.
-- I calculated the total null values in the dataset.
+- Calculated the total number of  null values.

  ### Data Preparation
  As part of preparing our dataset, we executed the following tasks: